 Do not mind the few curious stares; you will get used to them!

-Reminder: To respect Hammam culture and etiquette, it is preferable to avoid bringing valuables or jewelry to the bathhouse – and to refrain from taking pictures inside.
+Reminder: To respect Hammam culture and etiquette, it is preferable to avoid bringing valuables or jewellery to the bathhouse – and to refrain from taking pictures inside.

 Read also: 10 Must-Visit Places in Marrakech